vitalikplus/bingo-game/README.md

-# lotto-button
+# bingo-game
-Lotto button project is react app with node.js/socket.io sync The aim of the apllication is to enable speakerman free Lotto game experience.
+Bingo game project is react app with node.js/socket.io sync The aim of the application is to enable speakermanfree Bingo game experience.